tmoosting/AntiPoed/README.md

 # AntiPoed
+Based on an assignment for Masters course: [Computational Creativity](https://studiegids.universiteitleiden.nl/courses/103312/computational-creativity) at Leiden University

 A poem generator that is inspired thorugh contrariness to real poets, through Natural Language Processing

 ### Little Antipoed Poetry Collection